ntoghrama/ntoghrama.github.io/index.md

 <img src="NIF_photo5.png">

-A 3D overview of the independent datasets I'm using to both mechnically construct and objectively interpolate the 3D subsurface geometry of the Newport-Inglewood Fault.
+A 3D overview of the independent datasets I'm using to both manually construct and objectively interpolate the 3D subsurface geometry of the Newport-Inglewood Fault.

 **Ground motion amplification and crustal tomographic imaging in Seattle**